 My recommendation is the Lodge 12-inch skillet.
 Lodge is the leading cast iron cookware company in the U.S., and they’ve been making cast iron skillets since the 1800s!
 Don’t just take my word for it; this skillet has over 3K mostly positive reviews on Amazon.

 If you typically cook for only 1 or 2 people, a 10-inch skillet might be a better option (Lodge makes one that size too).
 It’s still big enough for most meals but is significantly lighter (5 pounds vs. 8 pounds) and will take up less space.

 Of course, the best size for a cast iron skillet is entirely up to you, and if your an avid home cook, it might make sense to have a few different sizes around the kitchen (assuming you have room to store them).

 Cast iron skillets are known for their durability, cooking performance, and, as you now know, their heft.

-If you’re concerned that you won’t be able to handle a heavy skillet on a regular basis, I highly recommend the Victoria 10-Inch Cast Iron Skillet (see on Amazon).
+If you’re concerned that you won’t be able to handle a heavy skillet regularly, I highly recommend the Victoria 10-Inch Cast Iron Skillet (see on Amazon).
 It’s the lightest 10-inch cast iron skillet on the market at just over 4 and a half pounds.
-In addition, it has an extra large main handle and an extra wide helper handle which make it easy to maneuver safely with two hands.
+Also, it has an extra-large main handle and an extra-wide helper handle, which makes it easy to maneuver safely with two hands.

 If you think cast iron skillets are heavy, you should check out our recent article about how much cast iron bathtubs weigh!